pierre-rouleau/pel/doc/pel-manual.rst

 #. `Prepare Emacs Initialization directory`_ where lots of Emacs files will
    go.
 #. `Byte Compile PEL Files`_.
 PEL features require byte-compilation.
+#. `Further Configure the init.el File`_
 #.
-Optional: `Create command line shortcuts for Emacs`_.
+Learn `PEL Customization`_ mechanism you will use to configure Emacs.
+#. `Optional Installation Steps`_ you may want to do now or later

-#. `Further PEL Configuration`_.
+   - `Further PEL Configuration`_.

-#. `Activate PEL Features - Customize PEL`_.
+     - `Configure Spell Checking`_
+     - `Disable Emacs Startup splash screen and echo area message`_
+     - `Simpler Prompts`_
+     - `More Emacs Customization`_

-#.
-Optionally, `create command line shortcuts for Emacs`_.
+   -  Optionally, `create command line shortcuts for Emacs`_.
+   -  Optionally, to launch a graphics Emacs process from a GUI app like Linux file manager, macOS Finder or Windows Explorer:
-#. `Prepare using GUI-launched Emacs running in graphics mode`_.
+      `Prepare using GUI-launched Emacs running in graphics mode`_.
-#. `Prepare using shell-launched Emacs running in graphics mode`_.
+   - And also, `Prepare using shell-launched Emacs running in graphics mode`_,
-#. `Prepare using shell-launched Emacs running in terminal mode`_.
+   - And finally `Prepare using shell-launched Emacs running in terminal mode`_.

-Detailed instructions for the above steps are written in the following sections.

 .. _Emacs Lisp Packages: https://www.gnu.org/software/emacs/manual/html_node/emacs/Packages.html#Packages